C2SM/clim-sanity-checker/README.md

 # Sanity Checker for climate model

-This tool allows to statistically check the output of a new climate simulation against a set of reference simulations, in order to identify systematic bias in the climatological results (due for example to a bug, or too aggressive compiler options).
+This tool perfoms a statistical check of the output of a new climate simulation compared to a set of reference simulations, in order to identify systematic bias in the climatological results (due for example to a bug, or too aggressive compiler options).

-This tool is based on a excel tool David Neubauer (ETHZ) developed for ECHAM-HAMMOZ : https://redmine.hammoz.ethz.ch/projects/hammoz/wiki/Reference_experiments_to_test_computing_platform
+This tool is based on a Excel tool David Neubauer (ETHZ) developed for ECHAM-HAMMOZ : https://redmine.hammoz.ethz.ch/projects/hammoz/wiki/Reference_experiments_to_test_computing_platform

-It allows to analyze annual global means of a 10 year period (any other period of time is possible as well) for ECHAM-HAMMOZ and ICON.
+It allows the analysis of annual global means of a 10 year period (any other period of time is possible as well) for ECHAM-HAMMOZ and ICON.
-In general data from other models can be processed as well.
+In general, data from other models can be processed as well.

 Currently there are 4 different tests available:
    * Welch's t-Test (welch)